 - Entertainers contracted to perform at one-off events

 - Seasonal/part-time harvesting help (farms, fisheries)

 Important: Federal employees have their own program that provides workers’ comp benefits nationwide.

 How to Apply for Alaska Workers’ Compensation Benefits

-- If denied, you’ll receive a Controversion Notice explaining how to dispute that decision.
-You then have two years to request an appeal hearing before the Board.
+- Consider an appeal.
+If your claim is denied, then you’ll receive a Controversion Notice explaining how to dispute that decision.
+Important: You have two years to request an appeal hearing before the Board.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!

 Margot Lester is the CEO of The Word Factory, a B2B & B2C content marketing agency that provides services for Fortune 100 brands, healthtech companies and SaaS developers.
 An award-winning business and brand journalist, she writes for daily and weekly newspapers and business journals, national magazines, in-flight publications and leading websites.
 Margot is also an in-demand writing coach and organizational communications trainer, helping individuals and teams write more effectively.
 Twitter/X: @word_factory LinkedIn: linkedin.com/in/margotlester.